Virginia (1941 film): Production

 Virginia was a Paramount Pictures production.
 Edward H. Griffith directed and produced the film and is also co-credited with the story.
 Virginia Van Upp wrote the screenplay and is also co-credited with the story.
 Bert Glennon and William V. Skall were the directors of photography.
 Hans Dreier and Ernst Fegté provided the production design, and Eda Warren was the film's editor.

 Thomas Jefferson reportedly played a part in designing the four historic homes used in the picture.
 This led the director to suggest that, if the art directors guild would permit, Jefferson's name should be added to the art direction credits along with Dreier and Fegté.

 Reception

-At the time of its release, the film was described by the Richmond Times-Disptach as "a good picture, with a full load of laughter, action, romance and the touch of pathos that all good pictures should have."
+At the time of its release, the film was described by the Richmond Times-Dispatch as "a good picture, with a full load of laughter, action, romance and the touch of pathos that all good pictures should have."